dotnetjoe/CacheSimulator/README.md

 ./dmc 16 8 < isort-trace.txt
 ```

-## Below you can answer questions about the results you see from running your simulation on the given data.
+## Below you can answer questions about the results you see from running the simulator on the given data.

 1. How many cycles are required if every access misses?
     - You can measure this by setting linesize=4 and cachelines=1.
 This is